sb2nov/mac-setup/Homebrew/Cask.md

 # Homebrew-Cask

-[Homebrew-Cask](https://caskroom.github.io/) extends Homebrew and allows you to install large binary files via a command-line tool.
+[Homebrew-Cask](https://github.com/Homebrew/homebrew-cask) extends Homebrew and allows you to install large binary files via a command-line tool.
 You can for example install applications like Google Chrome, Dropbox, VLC and Spectacle.
 No more downloading `.dmg` files and dragging them to your Applications folder!

-## Installation

-You need Homebrew on your system to use Cask, and you make Cask available by adding it as a tap:

-    brew tap caskroom/cask

 ## Search

-To see if an app is available on Cask you can search on the [official Cask website](https://caskroom.github.io/).
+To see if an app is available on Cask you can search on the [official Cask website](https://formulae.brew.sh/cask/).
 You can also search in your terminal:

     brew search <package>